mggg/GerryChain/README.rst

 To install GerryChain from PyPI_, run ``pip install gerrychain`` from the command line.

-If you plan on using GerryChain's GIS functions, then run ``pip install gerrychain[geo]`` from the command line.
+If you plan on using GerryChain's GIS functions, such as computing adjacencies or reading in shapefiles, then run
+``pip install gerrychain[geo]`` from the command line.

 This approach sometimes fails due to compatibility issues between our